 If you’re a first time home buyer, you might not be aware of the steps involved in buying a condo, loft, townhome, duplex, or house.
 Some of these steps can be super fun, while others are a bit tedious.

-The primary steps involve finding the property, successfully putting it under contract, and obtaining a loan.
+The primary steps involve finding the property, successfully putting it under contract, and obtaining your loan.
 As real estate agents who are experienced at working with first time home buyers, we can help you find the home you want.
 And we also have contacts in the mortgage industry who can help you get a first time home buyers loan, and possibly closing costs and/or down payment assistance.

 Here’s a look at the first time home buying process, as a step by step process…